 A maternity belt will support your belly.
 It might relieve fatigue by reducing pressure on the lower back exerted by work that you engage in.
 You can start wearing it from the end of the second trimester and continue all through the third trimester.

 Do not stand or sit for long hours.
 You can change positions and indulge in short walks.
 Also, do not bend down to pick any objects from the floor.

 You may sit on a heating pad or apply a warm compress to the tailbone region to lower the pain.
-Using the hot compress for about 20 minutes for four times a day will help.
+Using the hot compress for about 20 minutes, four times a day might help.